What is a Pull Request, and Why is it Important?

 Enables Collaboration

-Pull requests are a great way to encourage valuable communication and feedback between reviewers and contributors.
-With this platform, reviewers can leave comments directly on specific lines of code, allowing space to address concerns, ask questions, and make suggestions for improvements.
-This collaborative approach promotes peer review, and knowledge sharing and helps team members to develop a shared understanding, resulting in superior solutions.
-It also helps handle conflict resolution well within a team.
+Pull requests encourage valuable communication and feedback between reviewers and contributors.
+Reviewers can leave comments directly on specific lines of code, addressing concerns, posing questions, and suggesting improvements.
+This collaborative approach fosters peer review, knowledge sharing, and a shared understanding among team members, leading to superior solutions and effective conflict resolution.

 Tracks the Build Process